 - Encouraging social media engagement: Sharing your media mentions on social media can create a buzz and encourage your followers to continue the conversation.

-- More organic search traffic: if your website is technically sound, your content is great, you’re winning great backlinks, getting more referral traffic, getting your brand name out there and seeing more social media engagement, it would be an anomaly if you didn’t get better rankings in Google’s organic search results.
+- More organic search traffic: if your website is technically sound, your content is great, you’re winning great backlinks, getting more referral traffic, getting your brand name out there, and seeing more social media engagement, it would be an anomaly if you didn’t get better rankings in Google’s organic search results.

 In order to improve over time, you need to collect data that can help you to do so.
 Think of it like a diet tracker and a daily set of weight measurements—by collecting that information, you can make informed decisions about how your inputs affect your output.

-When we run a digital PR campaign for a client at Dialed Labs, we don’t only use HARO, but also other platforms like Help a B2B Writer, Profnet, SourceBottle and Terkel.
+When we run a digital PR campaign for a client at Dialed Labs, we don’t only use Connectively, but also other platforms like:

 We track which how well each platform converts for each individual account.

-Links won are then logged in our system with the site’s domain rating, and the most typical type of link attribution that the site uses, such as:
+Any links won are then logged in our system with the site’s domain rating, and the most typical type of link attribution that the site uses, such as:

 - citation (no link, brand name mention only)